 U.S. economic growth gauge gained last week: ECRI

-NEW YORK (Reuters) - A measure of future U.S. economic growth rose modestly last week, while the annualized growth rate improved to a fresh high of more than 2-1/2-years, a research group said on Friday.
+NEW YORK (Reuters) - A measure of future U.S. economic growth picked up last week, while the annualized growth rate also improved, a research group said on Friday.

-The index's annualized growth rate climbed to 8.9 percent from 8.2 percent a week earlier.
-It was the highest level since May 2010.
+The index's annualized growth rate gained to 4.9 percent from 4.5 percent a week earlier.

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000

 - Two killed, four wounded in Washington state school shooting